realworldocaml/book/book/testing.md

 The test passes if the expression on the right-hand side of the equals-sign evaluates to true.
-These tests are not automatically run with the instantiation of the module, but are instead registered for running via the test runner, which can be invoked via jbuilder.
+These tests are not automatically run with the instantiation of the module, but are instead registered for running via the test runner, which can be invoked via Dune.
+Note that the test runner will execute tests declared in different files in parallel.

 <link rel="import" href="code/testing/simple_inline_test/run.sh" />

-Since the test was correct, it passes, generating no output.
-Note that Jbuilder will run tests declared in different files in parallel, which is important for making your test suite run quickly.
+No output is generated because the test passed successfully.

-If we modify the test to have an error, as below,
+But if we break the test,

 <link rel="import" href="code/testing/broken_inline_test/test.ml" />

-then we will see an error when we run the test.
+then we'll see an error when we run it.

 <link rel="import" href="code/testing/broken_inline_test/run.sh" />